-(13) "Lapsed registration" means the status of the registration of an apprentice who has failed to fulfill all requirements of apprentice registration renewal or upon removal from supervision by the registered supervisor.

-(14) "Licensed dispensing optician" means a person holding a current, valid license issued by the board that authorizes the person to engage in optical dispensing.

-(15) "Licensed spectacle dispensing optician" means a licensed dispensing optician authorized to engage in the dispensing of optical aids other than contact lenses.

-(16) "Licensed contact lens dispensing optician" means a licensed dispensing optician authorized to engage only in the dispensing of contact lenses.
+- (11) "Expired registration" means the status of the registration of an apprentice who has failed to fulfill all requirements of apprentice registration renewal or upon removal from supervision by the registered supervisor. - (12) "Licensed dispensing optician" means a person holding a current, valid license issued by the board that authorizes the person to engage in optical dispensing. - (13) "Licensed spectacle dispensing optician" means a licensed dispensing optician authorized to engage in the dispensing of optical aids other than contact lenses. - (14) "Licensed spectacle-contact lens dispensing optician" means a licensed dispensing optician authorized to engage in the dispensing of any optical aid.

-(17) "Licensed spectacle-contact lens dispensing optician" means a licensed dispensing optician authorized to engage in the dispensing of any optical aid.

-(18) "Licensed ocularist" means a person holding a current, valid license issued under sections 4725.48 to 4725.51 of the Revised Code to engage in the practice of designing, fabricating, and fitting artificial eyes or prostheses associated with the appearance or function of the human eye.

-(19) "Optical aid" has the same meaning as division (A) of section 4725.40 of the Revised Code.

-(20) "Optical dispensing" has the same meaning as division (B) of section 4725.40 of the Revised Code.

-(21) "Optical or ocularistry area" means the space reserved for the optical or ocularistry department or the location where care is provided.
+- (16) "Optical aid" has the same meaning as division (A) of section 4725.40 of the Revised Code. - (17) "Optical dispensing" has the same meaning as division (B) of section 4725.40 of the Revised Code. - (18) "Optical means the space reserved for the optical department or the location where care is provided.
 This includes the lab area, fitting area, dispensing area, reception area and waiting area.
-This does not include areas of a larger company or building where the optical department or shop is leased or confined to its own space.

-(22) "Prescription" means the written or verbal directions or instructions as specified by a physician or licensed optometrist licensed by any state for preparing an optical aid for a patient.

-(23) "Endorsement" has the same meaning as "reciprocity" and means the process by which a license to practice as a dispensing optician is issued to an individual who is licensed in another state in accordance with rules of the board and after the following has occurred:
+This does not include areas of a larger company or building where the optical department or shop is leased or confined to its own space. - (19) "Prescription" means the written or verbal directions or instructions as specified by a physician or licensed optometrist licensed by any state for preparing an optical aid for a patient. - (20) "Endorsement" has the same meaning as "reciprocity" and means the process by which a license to practice as a dispensing optician is issued to an individual who is licensed in another state in accordance with rules of the board and after the following has occurred:

-(a) Verification of licensure in good standing received directly from the state of the current licensure at the time of application; and,

-(b) Receipt of completed application and fee in the form required by the board, and the criminal records check by the bureau of criminal identification and investigation in accordance with section 4725.501 of the Revised Code.

-(c) "Registration" means meeting all requirements of the board for the authority to practice as an apprentice optician or apprentice ocularist under the direct supervision of a designated, licensed dispensing optician or ocularist.
+- (a) Verification of licensure in good standing received directly from the state of the current licensure at the time of application; and, - (b) Receipt of completed application and fee in the form required by the board, and the criminal records check by the bureau of criminal identification and investigation in accordance with section 4725.501 of the Revised Code. - (c) "Registration" means meeting all requirements of the board for the authority to practice as an apprentice optician under the direct supervision of a designated, licensed dispensing optician.